chriskuehl/fluffy/README.md

 Contributions to fluffy are welcome!
 Send your pull requests or file an issue.
 Thanks for the help!

-fluffy is copyright &copy; 2013 Chris Kuehl, with all original code released under an MIT license.
+fluffy is copyright &copy; 2014 Chris Kuehl, Lynn Tsai, with all original code released under an MIT license.
 Other code, such as included libraries or Django starter code, is under its original license.
 See LICENSE for full details.

 fluffy uses awesome icon sets developed by [FatCow](http://www.fatcow.com/free-icons) and [Everaldo